gto76/python-cheatsheet/README.md

 Audio
 -----
-Saves list of floats of size 0 to 1 to a wav file.
+Saves list of floats of size 0 to 1 to a WAV file.
 ```
 import wave
 import struct